Oxbian/NAI/README.md

 - Conversation are saved inside files in JSON in this folder `conv/`, and can be reused on others LLM.
 - In normal mode, conversation can be resumed by the LLM into bullet point list.
 - LLM can be configured thanks to configuration files in `config/`
+- Requests are routed thanks to the LLM to other expert LLM.
+Code questions are send to a code expert, wikipedia questions are send to a system which provide better factual response.

 ## TODO

 - Color change if it's an user or the LLM
 - Async request to the LLM API
 - Start the real fun

+## Inspiration and reason

+Why in Rust ?

+Because I wanted to learn Rust, and the language is fast and powerful.

+- [WilmerAI](https://github.com/SomeOddCodeGuy/WilmerAI/) a system where all the inferences are routed to others expert LLM.